 Stream Video for 30 Days

-This Heat Treating program highlights the versatility of heat treating in altering the metallurgical properties of metals and alloys.
-This versatility is broken down into three groups of processes: through hardening processes, surface hardening processes and softening processes.
+Part of the Fundamental Manufacturing Processes Video Series, this program highlights the versatility of heat treating in altering the metallurgical properties of metals and alloys.
+This versatility is broken down into three groups of processes: through hardening processes, surface hardening processes, and softening processes.

 The through hardening processes segment utilizes animations, phase diagrams, and photomicrographs to explain the hardening process and define its many variables.
 Quenching speed, quenching mediums, and temperature control are examined as well as the tempering, martempering, and austempering of heat treated materials.